Traveling on University Business

 This policy applies to enrolled University students who travel on behalf of the University for official University business either as students or as University employees if the University financially supports their travel.
 Students are also responsible for adhering to Administrative Policy: Makeup Work for Legitimate Absences: Twin Cities, Crookston, Morris, and Rochester or the UMD Academic Affairs Policy on Excused Absences.

 This policy does not apply to students using personal resources to fund their travel.
 However, if the travel is for University purposes, students must adhere to the other relevant policies.
-Students traveling abroad, regardless of funding source, are responsible for adhering to Administrative Policy: Education Abroad Opportunities: Addressing Health and Safety Risks.
+Students traveling abroad, regardless of funding source, are responsible for adhering to Administrative Policy: Student Travel and Education Abroad: Health and Safety.

 Accounting for Student Travel Expenses